 - Quizzes.
 I will give you several reading quizzes throughout the semester.
 There will be no announcements for the quizzes; you should expect a quiz every time you come to class.
 There will be no make-up quizzes for any reason.
 The grading scale for the quizzes is the following: 10-9=A, 8=B, 7-=C, 6=D, 5-0=F. - Exams.
 You will have three exams.
 The final exam will be a "take-home" exam.
-You will be asked to write a research paper.
 I will provide you more details on this assignment as the semester progresses.
-There will be two "in-class" exams, in addition to the final "take-home" exam.
+There will be two "in-class, mid-term" exams, in addition to the final "take-home" exam.
 Exams will cover material from lectures, texts, discussion, PowerPoint presentations, and handouts.
 The final "take-home" exam is due on the day of the scheduled final exam.
-The paper topics for final exam will be given one week before the due date.
-(See the "Class Schedule of readings and Assignments" below.) - Cooperative exercises.
-There will be several cooperative exercises throughout the semester.
-I will give you more information about these assignments as the semester progresses.
+The paper topics for the final exam will be given one week before the due date.
+(See the "Class Schedule of Readings and Assignments" below.) - Individual Presentation.
+Each student will have to do an individual presentation.
+I will give you more information about this assignment as the semester progresses.